nicorichard/SwiftGenPlugin/README.md

 2. Add a `swiftgen.yml` ([Example](swiftgen.yml)) to your target's sources, swiftgen will be run for only this target

 Both 1 & 2 can be combined if desired.
 However, if there is any duplicate files between the two methods the more specific target files will be used (method #2).

-## Issues

-At the moment the plugin is quite good at the typical use case.
-The correct files are generated, and new versions of the files are overwritten.
-However, the plugin is not good at cleaning up files in the event that you decide to change a generated file's name or stop to generate it.
-In these cases you may need to manually remove the previously generated files from DerivedData or run `File -> Packages -> Clear Package Caches`.

-**Question:**

-- How is cleanup supposed to be handled for build tools?
-  - e.g. If I change the name of my expected generated SwiftGen file, both the old file and the new will be in the generated outputs
-  - I've tried running deletions from `createBuildCommands` but they tend to not run out of sync and unpredictably

-If anyone can help answer these questions please open an issue or [use my contact information](https://github.com/nicorichard).